 Interested individuals must also complete a Greek Life Orientation hosted by the Office of Student Life prior to being extended an invitation to membership.
 Those dates can be found here.

-This annual event takes place approximately four weeks into the Fall semester.
+This annual event takes place at the beginning of the Fall semester (August 20-23, 2015).
 It's a great way to meet all five of our member groups.
 With specific timed rounds, invitation lists, and limits to the number of sororities a potential member might meet each round- it's very structured, but it's a great way to get a fresh look at all of our National Panhellenic Conference sororities.
 This is how most of our members join.

 Continuous Open Bidding (Informal Recruitment)